-IGCSE, or ‘International General Certificate of Secondary Education’ is an international qualification that is recognised by universities and employers around the world as evidence of real academic ability.
-It is excellent preparation for the workplace, or as the building blocks for A-Level and further education.
+IGCSE stands for ‘International General Certificate of Secondary Education’.
+These are qualifications, which are recognised by sixth forms, universities and employers around the world as evidence of your academic ability.
+They are excellent preparation for the workplace, or as the building blocks for A-Level and further education.

 Please read the following guidance carefully: the subject information and the instructions of how to complete the ‘Y9 Options’ form.
 Ensure that you use all the information available to help you arrive at your final choices.
 It is very important that you submit your form no later than the deadline at the top of the form to your form tutor.

-If you have any questions, please ask them at the information evening on Tuesday 6th of March.
-Alternatively speak to Miss.
-Gordon or Mr. Gibson.
+If you have any questions, please ask them at the information evening on Wednesday, 13th March.
+Alternatively speak to Ms Brown and Ms Tracey.